-KSN investigates: Rumble strips replaced after deadly crash
+KSN Investigates: Rumble strips replaced after deadly crash

 Sedgwick County tells KSN the rumble strips were put back in as they were inadvertently omitted in a past maintenance project.
 They added that no one requested them to be reinstalled, they did it as soon as possible after they realized they were not in place.

-When KSN asked Sedgwick County when workers removed them— the county responded saying they weren’t sure because it was with a contract maintenance project, and they have had a few of them since they were initially installed.
+When KSN News asked Sedgwick County when workers removed them, the county responded saying they weren’t sure because it was with a contract maintenance project, and they have had a few of them since they were initially installed.

 Sedgwick County says this intersection does not have a crash rate that would spur additional changes at this time.
 The two most recent crashes are still under investigation, and we do not know all of the circumstances that contributed to them.